 - Older applicants get a better deal than they used to prior to 2014.
 Rates for older enrollees are limited to three times the rates for young enrollees under the ACA, which is a dramatic shift from the pre-ACA ratios that often ran as high as five to seven times as much for an older applicant.

-To summarize, there are some people who are paying quite a bit more for their health insurance now that the ACA has been implemented: primarily enrollees who are younger, healthy, had high-deductible plans prior to 2014, and also have incomes high enough to make them ineligible for subsidies.
+To summarize, there are some people who are paying quite a bit more for their health insurance now that the ACA has been implemented: primarily enrollees who are younger, healthy, had plans with high out-of-pocket exposure prior to 2014 (potentially higher than the ACA now allows, like a $10,000 individual deductible, for example), and also have incomes high enough to make them ineligible for subsidies.
 However, there are plenty of people who are ineligible for subsidies who don’t fall into those other categories.
 For them, there hasn’t been as much in the way of “rate shock” over the last few years, and they might have ended up with a better deal starting in 2014, even without accounting for subsidies.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.